proper-testing/proper-testing.github.io/README.md

     open-source projects, ...)
 *   re2 extended demo (full process of specification, re vs re2, generators from regexps, generators or even native types as string,regexp,options)
-*   links to (preferably locally saved) talks and papers
+*   links to (preferably locally saved) talks and papers (+bibliography info)
+*   separate "Talks" tab (not only academic talks, but also presentations, podcasts etc.)
 *   EDoc pages color theme that resembles the main page